VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Design

-In our threat model, an adversary may be any participant, \ie a data provider or the model provider, and they try to invalidate claims about a trained FL model without detection by an auditor.
-The adversary may deliberately deviate from the correct FL training protocol by changing their storage, computation, and communicated data.
-We assume that the adversary has privileged software access, including control of the OS or hypervisor.

-A malicious data provider may try to poison or manipulate the FL model: they may change their own training dataset; alter the FL training code or interfere with its execution at runtime; or send incorrect updates to the model provider.
-A malicious model provider may tamper with the aggregation code and its execution; exclude model updates by certain data providers; send messages with incorrect global models to data providers; or collude with a malicious data provider.

-\subsection{\sys design}
+\section{\sys{} Design}

-The goal of the \sys design is to use exclaves to produce runtime attestation proofs, in the form of EDRs, of all executed data transformations that led to the creation of a final trained FL model.
+Next, we describe the design of the \emph{Verifiable Federated Learning} (\sys), a system that produces verifiable claims about the training process and the resulting FL model.
+The goal of the \sys design is to use the abstraction of exclaves to produce runtime attestation proofs, in the form of EDRs, of all executed data transformations that led to the creation of a final trained FL model.
 The collected set of EDRs provides a trustworthy end-to-end record of the training progress across the rounds of the FL computation.
 Therefore, an auditor can use the EDRs to discover violations of specific claims about the trained FL model (see~\S\ref{sec:flex}).

+The use of exclaves in the design of an FL training system introduces two challenges: (i)~the integrity of the produced claims must not rely on the confidentiality of the FL training process because, unlike TEEs, exclave execution is visible to individual FL participants; and (ii)~to keep the TCB small, the produced claims should only require the minimum amount of code to be executed (and thus integrity-protected) inside exclaves.
+In particular, the integrity of code belonging to the FL framework should not have to be protected, as long as the EDRs that attest the data transformations also establish its correct execution.

-As shown in \F\ref{fig:workflow}, \sys executes an FL training \emph{job} as a sequence of FL \emph{tasks} that define the data transformations that data providers and the model provider must execute in each training round.
+As shown in \F\ref{fig:workflow}, \sys executes an FL training \emph{job} as a sequence of FL \emph{tasks} that define the data transformations, which data providers and the model provider must execute in each training round.
 An FL framework such as NVFlare~\cite{roth2022nvidia} provides the task implementation, orchestrates task execution and provides APIs for data movement between tasks. \sys executes each task within an exclave, which ensures execution integrity and produces EDRs for each executed data transformation.